Nc-eW22/shelly-lora-garage-controller/README.md

-Project Share: The Intelligent Shelly LoRa Garage Controller (v5.0) Hello Shelly Community!
+The Intelligent Shelly LoRa Garage Controller (v5.0)

+Hello Shelly Community!

 I'm excited to share the final version of a project I've been developing: a highly reliable, LoRa-based garage door controller.
 After extensive testing and refinement, it's now a robust and feature-packed solution that has been working flawlessly.